Get Matched With Early Childhood Education Programs

 According to the Huffington Post, school administrators get paid more in Charter schools than the educators.
 Although they may be great to work at, private schools pay teacher’s assistant’s lower wages than the national average and public schools.
 This is due to funding.
 Public schools are funded with local, state, and federal tax dollars distributed through the government where private schools raise their own funds.

-The average annual salary for teacher’s aides is $22,401, ranging from $21,540 to $26,070.
-There are many factors to consider when determining salary ranges such as degree/education, certifications, experience, school, location, and more.
+However, it's good to keep in mind that there are many factors to consider when determining salary ranges such as degree/education, certifications, experience, school, location, and more.

 Find Online Early Childhood Education Schools